NinevaStudios/nineva-docs/docs/ue-plugins/google-play-unreal.md

 ## Leaderboards

-Read about how to configure and use *Achievements* [here](https://developers.google.com/games/services/common/concepts/leaderboards).
+Read about how to configure and use *Leaderboards* [here](https://developers.google.com/games/services/common/concepts/leaderboards).

 ![](images/play-goodies/social/leaderboards.png)